top of page

 Harvest: Over the past several years there has been much concern and talk about salmonella.
 Most almond farmers shake their trees with a machine and the nuts (in the shell and in the husk) drop on the orchard floor.
 They are then susceptible to soil-borne pathogens--not good.
 These nuts are then swept up with another machine into rows.
 The rows, full of nuts, branches, dirt, dust, poop, etc. are then gathered up with another machine.
 It is a very dusty operation and not healthy for the harvesters or the consumer eating the potentially-contaminated nut.
 This is not how we harvest.
 We use a hydro-mechanical harvester to drop the nuts onto tarps or a catch frame.
 This method virtually eliminates any chance of salmonella poisoning because the nuts never touch the ground.

 Marketing and Sales: If we did not make money from farming, we could not pay the bills associated with farming.
 We direct market.
 This removes the middle man (a store or broker) and we save money for the consumer (you) and retain more money for the farmer (us).
 This positions us to be economically sustainable.
 We do everything possible to keep costs down and shop for the best value on all orchard supplies and equipment.
-Brian’s mother taught him well.
+Brian’s mother and father taught him well.
 He is very wise spending money and saves much.
 Those savings are passed along to our customers.
 We ship USPS flat rate for the smaller orders and UPS flat rate for the larger orders because it is the least expensive, and we print the label at our farm to save more money.
 The lower our costs are, the more affordable we can offer our almonds to our customers.
 How do we sell?
 Our primary customers come through our roadside stand at our home/orchard and through this website, built by our oldest son, Kyle.
 The website serves as an extension of our roadside stand making unpasteurized California almonds available to all, no matter where you live!
+Most of all we could not do it without you!
+That’s right, other than the website, all our advertising comes from word of mouth, one customer telling their friend or neighbor about our wonderful almonds.

 Well, that’s how we farm.
 We hope you see that we farm in a very sustainable manner, minimizing the impact we make on God’s beautiful creation.